Lavenderjiang/lavenderjiang.github.io/_pages/about.md

 - [Generalization in Healthcare AI](https://arxiv.org/abs/2402.10965): Evaluation of a Clinical Large Language Model.
 Salman Rahman, Lavender Yao Jiang, Saadia Gabriel, Yindalon Aphinyanaphongs, Eric Karl Oermann, Rumi Chunara.

 - [Language Models Can Guess Your Identities from De-identified Clinical Notes](https://openreview.net/forum?id=pzpHajYa67).
-This paper has not been published (in part, I believe, because its findings challenge some foundational assumptions of current practice).
+This paper has not been published, which I believe is partly due to how it challenges some foundational assumptions of current clinical NLP practice.
 I still think it raises important questions about how we handle and share de-identified health data, and I invite you to read it and form your own opinion.

 - Automated, Scalable and Generalizable Deep Learning for [Tracking Cortical Spreading Depression](https://ieeexplore.ieee.org/document/9441333) Using EEG.
 Alireza Chamanzar¹, Xujin Liu¹, Lavender Y. Jiang, Kimon A. Vogt, José M. F. Moura, Pulkit Grover.
 (International IEEE/EMBS Conference on Neural Engineering, 2021.)
 Patent: System and method for deep learning for tracking cortical spreading depression using eeg (WO2022235467A1).